navesadeh/full-cache/README.md

 - ✅ **Synchronized** – all tabs aligned, deduped, and up to date
 - ✅ **Pushed** – your server should be able to notify the client of data changes in real time, ensuring the cache stays perfectly in sync

-CoreCache offers a **unified, smart, and proactive caching layer** that lives in the Service Worker and turns your app into a bandwidth-efficient, lightning-fast powerhouse.
+FullCache offers a **unified, smart, and proactive caching layer** that lives in the Service Worker and turns your app into a bandwidth-efficient, lightning-fast powerhouse.
 &nbsp;

 ---